-Proper Walk 2016 is in August!
-Ten Americans, ten Kenyans, and twenty three camels will once again trek 120-140 miles in Kenya’s Northern Frontier District – over a ten day period – to raise funds for the Makindu Children’s Program and raise awareness of the ongoing HIV/AIDS pandemic in sub-Sahara Africa and the thousands of orphans left in its wake.
+Proper Walk 2016 took place in August!
+Ten Americans, ten Kenyans, and twenty three camels trekked 120-140 miles in Kenya’s Northern Frontier District – over a ten day period – and raised funds for the Makindu Children’s Program and awareness of the ongoing HIV/AIDS pandemic in sub-Sahara Africa and the thousands of orphans left in its wake.

-The Walkers will face challenging terrain, and encounter wild animals and indigenous tribes on their journey.
+The Walkers faced challenging terrain, and encountered wild animals and indigenous tribes on their journey.

 If there is one last great African journey, this might be it: 160 miles of wildest Kenya, a trek done in the style of the old explorers, a pack of seriously ornery camels, and one really good cause. -Tim Cahill, National Geographic Adventure magazine, Sep 2005

 The Proper Walk is an “adventure for a cause” created by Michael Farley, a former ’70s Peace Corps volunteer stationed in Makindu, Kenya East Africa.
 Proper Walks are a biannual event that raises money for the Makindu Children’s Program (MCP), a 501c-3 supporting the Makindu Children’s Centre (MCC).
 MCC is a day use facility that cares for more than 450 AIDS orphans and other vulnerable children in Makindu.